jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 Once it's up, I can confirm that my local machine can ping GCP private IPs and NOT the other way around.

 Let's add a rule to allow GCP to ping our resources as another test.
 Navigate to the *IPsec* firewall rules in pfSense.
 We'll add a rule for ANYTHING in Google's [supernet](https://en.wikipedia.org/wiki/Supernetwork) (10.128.0.9/9) to request a ping (ICMP) for ANYTHING on our local network (LAN2).
-This is with the assumption that LAN2 also accepts ping requests.
+We are assuming that LAN2 also accepts ping requests.

 ![](/img/google-cloud-vpn-pfsense-pfsense-fw.png#center)

 ## Conclusion

-A permanent VPN isn't practical for my needs but it would be interesting to automate the setup.
-That way you would able to establish and tear down VPN connectivity.
-On demand VPN connectivity would give you the option to extend your homelab as needed.
+An on-demand VPN connectivity allows you to extend your homelab as needed.
+A permanent VPN isn't practical for my needs, but it would be interesting to automate the setup.
+That way, you would be able to establish and tear down VPN connectivity.

-A lot of the work I do in the cloud represents a single idea or project and rarely requires access between personal devices.
+Much of my work in the cloud represents a single idea or project and rarely requires access between personal devices.
 For the times that I need access between local machines and the cloud, I would most likely use Tailscale.

-If you only want to avoid using public IPs, you can use Google's IAP (Identity-Aware Proxy) for that without a VPN.
+If you only want to avoid utilizing public IPs, you can use Google's IAP (Identity-Aware Proxy) without a VPN.
 See this [medium article](https://medium.com/google-cloud/connecting-securely-to-google-compute-engine-vms-without-a-public-ip-or-vpn-720e53d1978e) for more info.

 ## Helpful links